Contact Us Today!

 Filing an EEO Complaint

 If you believe your employer has violated your civil rights through discrimination or retaliation and it has affected you emotionally, lead to termination, change of duties, or demotion, then you might be eligible to seek justice by filing an EEO complaint.
-A legal professional from our firm can help you take proper legal action to seek compensation for the losses you’ve suffered.
+Our federal employment attorneys in Birmingham can help you take proper legal action to seek compensation for the losses you’ve suffered.
 Typically, a federal employee only has 45 days from the discriminatory act or retaliation to file an EEO complaint, so you must act fast.

 The EEO process includes the following: